mechtrix/ScientificWriting/README.md

 - rule of thumb: Quick results, but good formatting also takes time in this software
 - writing mathematical equations used to be a pain (especially equation numbering)
 - start the formatting *before* writing the thesis
+- you have to adhere to the standards mentioned above, even if there is no template available out-of-the-box.

 ## (W)hat (Y)ou (S)ee (I)s (W)hat (Y)ou (M)ean - WYSIWYM